-and our target file "TEST.OBJ", we now know that the .EXTENSIONS list determines in what order the dependents "TEST.PAS" and "TEST.C" will be tried.
+and our target file "TEST.OBJ", we now know that the .EXTENSIONS list determines in what order the dependents "TEST.PAS" and "TEST.FOR" will be tried.
 If the .EXTENSIONS declaration is:

 '''

+.EXTENSIONS:

-.EXTENSIONS: .exe .obj .asm .pas .c .cpp .for .cob
+.EXTENSIONS: .exe .obj .asm .pas .for .c .cob

 '''

-we can see that the dependent file "TEST.PAS" will be tried first as a possible dependent with "TEST.C" being tried next.
+we can see that the dependent file "TEST.PAS" will be tried first as a possible dependent with "TEST.FOR" being tried next.